GDPR update: Do I need to appoint a Data Protection Officer?

 Who should be appointed as DPO?

 You may already have a DPO in mind.
 In all likelihood, it’s probably someone who tells you where you should be saving your data; who reminds you that “we don’t store it there anymore” and where you should be saving it.
 That same person keeps the filing cabinets tidy and your archiving and destruction process up to date.
 In truth, they are already fulfilling much of the responsibilities of a DPO but without the title.
 With the support of the partners to push through any changes required, consider appointing this person as your DPO, as they can then help organise business processes and procedures with GDPR in mind.

-Working with your IT provider
+Working with your legal software provider to stay compliant

 In circumstances where your DPO designate has a good working relationship with your IT provider then putting together your processes will be quite simple – that’s assuming, of course, that your provider has taken the necessary steps to be compliant.
 Whilst it’s true that GDPR is about more than just saving your data in the right place, most of us retain more data electronically than ever before – and getting that in order will be a great step towards GDPR compliance.